dfelinto/blender-manual/manual/render/layers/introduction.rst

 blurring the background and foreground layers separately for depth of field, or rendering different lighting variations of the same scene.

-Using View Layers can also save you from having to re-render your entire image each time you change something, allowing you to instead re-render only the layer(s) that you need.
+Using View Layers can also save you from having to re-render your entire image after each change, allowing you to instead re-render only the layer(s) that you have altered.

 View Layers